These do not believe that

 Here Jesus explains his authority,

-to us, as is good as he being God.
-Only God could do the things he did:
+to us: virtually God.
+Not God, but 'like God'.
+Only God could do the things he has done:

 no living man could.